bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 {{=<% %>=}}

 Picking the right frontend framework isn't an easy task in 2021.
 Yet, however you have decided, there are concepts that are present in all frameworks.
-The concepts just might have a different name.
+The concepts just might have a different name and implementation.

-The big four currently seem to be React, Angular, Vue and Svelte.
+The big four currently are React, Angular, Vue and Svelte.
 Most articles compare what's **different** about them and makes each one unique.
 However, for a developer it's also interesting to know what are the basic concepts that are common to all of them.
 What's the true core of a component centric frontend framework?
 Those are the things that are most valuable for developers to understand, since they'll always be around, even after switching frameworks.

-Since all frameworks have those concepts, I'll sometimes just copy some sentences from one of the docs pages since it doesn't make sense to rewrite all of that from scratch.

-Also, the code snippets are not meant to start a framework war about which one is shorter or which one you prefer more.
+The code snippets **are not meant to start a framework war** about which one is shorter or which one you prefer more.
 It's just a means of illustrating the different implementations of the common concepts.

 So let's dive into it and have a look at what those frameworks have all in common.